 Departments are embracing new technologies that help them catch criminals faster, expedite investigations, and augment transparency efforts.
 For officers in the field, a top-notch in-car communications platform can take situational awareness to a whole new level.

-The latest smart patrol car systems fully integrate video captured from in-car and body-worn cameras.
+The latest smart patrol car systems fully integrate video captured from in-car and police body cameras.
 Importantly, these systems are adaptable to the needs of each agency partner and they can ultimately deliver comprehensive, time-saving intelligence that saves time and saves lives.

 Let’s look at how they do it.